iyzhang/protobuf-survey/README.md

   * Do you use protobufs, Cap'n Proto, Flat Buffers or some other serialization library?
   * Is the application a research prototype, production system, or other?
   * Is your protobuf for network or storage serialization?
-  * If possible, add a link to your code that uses the protobuf file
+  * If possible, add a link to your code that uses the protobuf file.
+  * Trademark and licensing for your protobuf code.

 ### Disclaimer
 This is a public github repo that we will leave available to other researchers working on protobufs.
+We will not use the code for any purpose other than data collection.
 PLEASE DO NOT upload non-open-source code here!!